The Big Picture On Squatters Rights:

 West Virginia Squatters Rights

-Adverse possession requirements including a 10-year period of occupation must be met to make an adverse possession claim.
+The squatters’ rights in WV are relatively straightforward compared to some other states.
+Adverse possession requirements, including a 10-year period of occupation, must be met to make an adverse possession claim.

 Wisconsin Squatters Rights

-A squatter must possess the property in a way that is hostile, exclusive, open, notorious, continuous and uninterrupted for 20 years to claim adverse possession.
+Wisconsin also has 30-day squatters’ rights that can be applied.
+But to claim adverse possession, a squatter must possess the property in a hostile, exclusive, open, notorious, continuous, and uninterrupted manner for 20 years

 Wyoming Squatters Rights

-Squatters must occupy property for a minimum of 10 years before making an adverse possession claim.
+Squatters must occupy the property for at least 10 years before making an adverse possession claim.

-FAQs on Squatters Rights and How To get Rid of Squatters
+Squatters Rights FAQ and How to Get Rid of Them

-If you still have questions about squatters rights, well, you’re not alone.
-Here are some common questions and answers about squatters’ legal rights.
+If you still have questions, you’re not alone.
+Here are some common questions and answers on the topic.

 Do squatters pay property tax?

-I have “No Trespassing” signs up, but someone moved in without my consent.
+I have “No Trespassing” signs, but someone moved in without my consent.
 Is this legal?

 No, but that doesn’t mean you can necessarily have them removed as trespassers.
 If they’ve been there long enough, the police might force you to file in court for eviction.